How to Boot Mac from USB Flash Drive [for macOS Ventura/Monterey] - Qiling

 To avoid any errors or issues with apps

-Thus, learning how to boot Mac from a USB cab saves you from the hassle of taking your mac device to the shop.
-Besides that, booting from any USB will allow you to test out multiple macOS versions before settling down on the one you like the most.
+Booting a Mac from a USB drive can save you the hassle of taking your device to a shop, and also allows you to test out multiple macOS versions before settling on the one you prefer.

-And last but not least, no Mac devices support disk drives anymore.
-So, to boot, mac USB is the only option left.
+No Mac devices support disk drives anymore, making mac USB the only option left for booting.

 Necessary Preparations Before Boot Mac from USB

-Before starting the process, it's essential to get the precautions right.
-So, you need to tend to the necessary preparations before booting Mac from USB.
-While we'll talk about two main methods.
+Before starting the process, it's essential to get the necessary precautions right.
+To prepare, you need to tend to the necessary preparations before booting Mac from USB, as we'll discuss two main methods.

-Therefore, if you view the video, you'll understand the steps better.
-Once done, here are the two steps you need to take to create the necessary preparations for booting your Mac from USB:
+Here are the two steps to create the necessary preparations for booting your Mac from USB:

 1. How to Prepare and Format a USB Drive on Mac